 The military air raids also killed 10 militants in Abu Taweela village in Sheikh Zuweid.
 Six suspected militants have been arrested on Saturday.

-- Five terrorists killed by security forces in a raid in Egypt
+- Sixteen terrorists killed in army raids in Egypt

 - Egypt army launches offensive against militants after deadly mosque attack